 - Educational services; state, local and private: $99,960

 Employment of training and development managers is projected to increase 10 percent by 2026, which is faster than the average for all occupations.
 Many employees are required to take continuing education and skill development courses, which creates demand for professionals to develop and provide training materials.

 Also relevant is how recent developments in training methods and learning technology will continue through the next decade.
 Elements like social media and mobile learning will require training and development managers to modify training programs, allocate budgets and integrate these features into programs and their curricula.

 How to Become a Training and Development Manager

 A combination of education and related work experience is typically required to become a training and development manager.
 Often, certification is desired as well.

 Many training and development managers start out as training and development specialists or another HR role, like HR generalist.
 For any of those positions, certification can be preferred or required.
-In a survey of more than 1,500 HR supervisors, 17 percent told the HR Certification that a certification was required at their organization.
-Approximately 53 percent said their organizations preferred an HR certification for some positions.
 The HRCI and the SHRM are among the main organizations offering certifications in HR.